selimgomri/membership/docs/sheffield/booking/manage-bookings.md

 * Otherwise select the **Registers** drop down then **Take Register**.

 The date will default to today and you should select the session from the drop down menu.
 To see a previous register, select a different date from the date field and repeat.

+## TODO

+Soon you will be able to schedule booking opening and ensure you and your other captain already have a spot before booking opens.